Life is Change

 I hope, as the reader, you see some of the distinctions in what I am saying.
 I am purposely leaving some aspects out, so I suspect this post will only truly resonant to those right at the point of letting go of the past to move on pass the wreckage in their own life.
 Releasing the need for an answer releases the need to be trapped by your past life.

 This opens up many closed paths to your future.

 Understand and discover this isn’t about the path most trampled (traveled).
-It’s about your path which is still virgin, unknown and to is explored.
+It’s about your path, which is still virgin, unknown, and to be explored.
 That means not having an answer because we go into virgin territories for new answers rather than old past gone stories.